paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 <a id="section-697d"></a>
 ## § 697d.
 Accredited Lenders Program
-**(a) Establishment** The Administration is authorized to establish an Accredited Lenders Program for qualified State and local development companies that meet the requirements of subsection (b) of this section.
+**(a) Establishment** The Administration is authorized to establish an Accredited Lenders Program for qualified State and local development companies that meet the requirements of subsection (b).

 **(b) Requirements** The Administration may designate a qualified State or local development company as an accredited lender if such company—